 - Large pan or stockpot

-- Leave to Sift the flour into a bowl, add the yeast and mix together.
+- Leave to Sift the flour and seeds into a bowl, add the yeast and mix together.

 - Mix the honey, oil, water and salt in a jug.